 Again, choosing between nylon and metal strings will come down to your personal tastes and style.

-If you need help finding the right strings for your guitar, we've got the selection and expertise that will help you make the right decision.
+If you need help finding the right strings for your guitar, we've got a large selection of D'Addario Strings and expertise that will help you make the right decision.
 Visit us in-store or online for great deals on your next set of guitar strings.